Decorative neutral curve divider

 Not communicating the "why."
 Reps accept quotas more readily when they understand how targets were set and how their number connects to company goals.
 Transparency builds buy-in.

-Quota Attainment and Sales Performance
+Connecting Quota Attainment to Team Performance

 Tracking quota attainment across your team reveals important patterns: